Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 bash

-echo "Hello bioinformatics" # prints to screen
+echo "Hello bioinformatics" # just prints to screen — no file created

-echo "Second line" >> notes.txt # appends — does NOT overwrite
+echo "Second line" >> notes.txt # appends — notes.txt now has two lines

 02 Copying & moving files

-cp — Copy
+cp — Copy a file

 bash